Laser Resurfacing (Skin Rejuvenation)

 In general, laser resurfacing procedures will take from about 30 minutes to 90 minutes, using local anesthetic combined with some form of sedative.
 Depending on the type of laser used, your eyes and teeth may be protected with special devices.
 Depending on your exact situation, surgery may be appropriately performed in our office or in an ambulatory surgery center.

-There are many procedures to choose from, and yours will be customized by Dr. Fante and his staff for your unique face.
+There are many procedures to choose from, and yours will be customized by Dr. Fante and Dr. Goecks for your unique face.

 You’ll be very pleased with your new, refreshed look.
-Dr. Fante is always available to answer questions and provide support.
+Dr. Fante and Dr. Goecks are always available to answer questions and provide support.

 Watch Dr. Fante’s Journey with BBL & Halo Laser Resurfacing